yetanotherchris/yetanotherchris.dev/content/blog/2020-11-05-public-private-key-in-netcore-by-example.md

 ### Signing

-I sign my PDF (in this example it's a string as the `text` parameter).
-I then send you my PDF *and* this base-64'd output - as a text file if it's a really long string.
+I sign my text file (in this example it's a string as the `text` parameter).
+I then send you my text file *and* this base-64'd output - as a text file if it's a really long string.

 ```c#
 private static string SignWithPrivateKey(string text)